Smit4519/delta-demo/README.md

 # delta-demo
-This is the demo for Git &amp; GitHub Class
+This is the demo for Git &amp; GitHub Class.